Información sobre medicamentos proporcionada por: IBM Micromedex

 Using this medicine during late pregnancy can harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-This medicine can cause serious unwanted effects in your newborn baby, including neonatal withdrawal syndrome.
+Using this medicine while you are pregnant, especially during the later part of pregnancy may cause serious unwanted effects in your newborn baby, including neonatal withdrawal syndrome.
 Tell your doctor right away if you think you are pregnant or if you plan to become pregnant while using this medicine.

 This medicine will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, or anesthetics, including some dental anesthetics.
 Also, there may be a greater risk of bleeding problems if you drink 3 or more alcoholic beverages per day while you are taking aspirin.
 Check with your medical doctor or dentist before taking any of the above while you are taking this medicine.

 Do not change your dose or suddenly stop using this medicine without first checking with your doctor.
 You may need to gradually reduce your dose before stopping it completely.
-This will decrease your chance of having withdrawal symptoms such as abdominal or stomach cramps, hallucinations, headache, muscle twitching, tremors, trouble sleeping, or vomiting.
+This will decrease your chance of having withdrawal symptoms, including stomach cramps, hallucinations, headache, muscle twitching, tremors, trouble sleeping, or vomiting.

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

 This medicine may cause bleeding in your stomach or bowels.
 This problem can happen without warning signs.
-This is more likely if you have had a stomach ulcer in the past, if you drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (such as a blood thinner or NSAIDs).
+This is more likely if you have had a stomach ulcer in the past, if you drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (eg, blood thinner or NSAIDs).

 This medicine may also cause a serious allergic reaction called anaphylaxis.
 Although this is rare, it may occur more often in patients who are allergic to aspirin or to any of the nonsteroidal anti-inflammatory drugs.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after using this medicine.